-Furthermore, there can be no assurance that the Government will be able to successfully implement the objectives of Vision 2030 or the NTP 2020, and any failure to do so, in whole or in part, may result in the Government being unable to achieve the diversification of the economy and its sources of revenue to the required extent.
-See "-Overview of Saudi Arabia-Vision 2030".
+Furthermore, there can be no assurance that the Government will be able to successfully implement Vision 2030 or the NTP 2020 in their current form, or that their implementation will be in line with the timelines originally set out.
+Any amendment to the scope or timing of the implementation of the objectives of Vision 2030 or the NTP 2020, in whole or in part, may result in the Government being unable to achieve the diversification of the economy and its sources of revenue to the required extent.
+See "Overview of Saudi Arabia-Vision 2030".
 Additionally, to the extent that a prolonged or further decline in oil prices has an adverse impact on Government revenues, this may in turn adversely impact the Government's ability to invest in the diversification of Saudi Arabia's economy.
 A failure to diversify Saudi Arabia's economy may result in its economy remaining susceptible to the risks associated with the oil sector, and any downturn in the oil sector could result in a slowdown of the entire economy, which, in turn, could have a material adverse effect on Saudi Arabia's GDP growth and financial condition.